Overview of IVD Regulation

 - Listing of a device does not provide FDA clearance to market.
 Unless exempt, premarketing clearance is required before a device can be placed into commercial distribution in the U.S.

-The GMP requirements are part of the Quality System Regulations.
+The requirements for CGMPs are prescribed in the Quality System Regulations.
 They require that domestic or foreign manufacturers have a quality system for the design, manufacture, packaging, labeling, storage, installation, and servicing of finished medical devices intended for commercial distribution in the United States.
 The QS Regulation is contained in 21 CFR 820.

 What is Medical Device Reporting?